raymonddoan/Vue-3-Firebase-Course/docs/self-notes.md

 VModel = Another Vue directive to track the data and update it accordingly.

 2-way data binding means the template updates the data, and then the data also updates the template as well.

+## #8 - The Vue Router

+### Why Vue Router?

+Redirects the client to render another component without making a call back to the server.

+### Vue Router Setup